The Zoo: Modern productions

 Herbert Sullivan inherited the manuscript of The Zoo, and with the death of his widow, Elena, in 1957, the score became available.
 In 1966, Dr. Terence Rees bought the score of The Zoo at auction and commissioned the creation of orchestra parts and a vocal score.
-The modern premiere was given by the Fulham Light Opera in 1971, broadcast by BBC Radio 3 in 1972 and first recorded professionally by the D'Oyly Carte Opera Company in 1978 with the Royal Philharmonic Orchestra; this was conducted by Royston Nash, and Geoffrey Shovelton voiced a narration.
+The modern premiere was given by the amateur Fulham Light Opera in 1971, broadcast by BBC Radio 3 in 1972 and first recorded professionally by the D'Oyly Carte Opera Company in 1978 with the Royal Philharmonic Orchestra; this was conducted by Royston Nash, and Geoffrey Shovelton voiced a narration.

 Many productions of the show have been given since the 1970s.
-A professional production in the US was given by the Light Opera of Manhattan Off-Broadway in New York City in 1980 (together with Trial and Cox and Box), repeated in 1981.
+A professional production in the US was given by the Light Opera of Manhattan off-Broadway in New York City in 1980 (together with Trial and Cox and Box), repeated in 1981.
 Other professional productions have been given in North America, most notably by the 1995 Shaw Festival in Canada, when it was given 92 performances over a period of five months.
 Ohio Light Opera performed the piece in 1999.
 There was a single modern-dress performance of the work by Scottish Opera about 1982 at the Theatre Royal in Glasgow, Scotland.
-The first modern professional full production in Britain was given in the spring of 2007 at the Finborough Theatre in London.
+The first professional full production in Britain since 1879 was given in the spring of 2007 at the Finborough Theatre in London.
 In 2007, Charles Court Opera first performed The Zoo at Cirencester.
-In February 2009, the same company performed the opera at the Riverhouse Barn in London and at the International Gilbert and Sullivan Festivals in Buxton, England in each of 2009 and 2010.
-They performed it again at the same Festival both in Gettysburg, Pennsylvania and Buxton in 2011, as part of a triple bill with Trial and Cox, which has become a popular grouping of an evening of Sullivan's one-act operas.
+In February 2009, the same company performed the opera at the Riverhouse Barn in London and at the International Gilbert and Sullivan Festivals in Buxton, England, in each of 2009 and 2010.
+They performed it again at the same Festival both in Gettysburg, Pennsylvania, and Buxton in 2011, as part of a triple bill with Trial and Cox, which has become a popular grouping of an evening of Sullivan's one-act operas.
 A 2015 production in Boston, Massachusetts, was paired with The Bear.